cu-telecom/cutel-docs/docs/services/telemessage.md

 ### Sending

+  1. Obtain the template from the previous section or a sheet of A4 paper
-  1. Write who or where the message should be sent to.
+  2. Write who or where the message should be sent to.
 This would normally be a village name, location, or otherwise identifiable description.
 Including things like a DECT number can be helpful
-  2. Write who the message is from.
+  3. Write who the message is from.
 Remember to include your name, village, and fax / DECT number
-  3. Send the fax to 903990
+  4. Send the fax to 903990
-  4. Your Telemessage will then be delivered by the Sneakernet team
+  5. Your Telemessage will then be delivered by the Sneakernet team

 ## Sending a Telemessage via post